google/orbit/DEVELOPMENT.md

 _Note:_ Since the GGP SDK is not publicly available, this only works inside of Google, at least for now.

-Call the script `bootstrap-orbit-ggp.{sh,bat}` which creates a package out of the GGP SDK (you do not need to have the SDK installed for this to work, but you will need it for deployment), and compiles Orbit against the toolchain from the GGP SDK package.
+Call the script `bootstrap-orbit-ggp.{sh,ps1}` which creates a package out of the GGP SDK (you do not need to have the SDK installed for this to work, but you will need it for deployment), and compiles Orbit against the toolchain from the GGP SDK package.